jonni-larjomaa/photic/README.md

-# photo-gallery
+# Photic

-Photo-gallery first made for distributin my wedding images, but wanted to further develop it to be more generic.
+Photo-gallery based on laravel framework v4.2.

+Did it first to distribute my wedding images to others.
+But as I found this to be a very good starting point to build a bigger and better image distribution software so i started doing Photic.

+## License

+CC: BY